20cmdingding/QChartist/QChartist/docs/readme.txt

 regarding your registration with gshareinvest.
 This is a third party service.
 Use it at your own risks.

+build 51 : commented some doevents in includes files incbtnonclickpart3 and qchart inc else the scroll chart bugs under wine

 -------------------------------------------------------------------------------------
 Todo list;